22 Traveller reviews from Holiday Watchdog

 "You have to rate this hotel as a 2 star.
 The pool is poor.
 Extra charge for safe in room.
 Pick pockets always outside hotel at night, the hotel staff & police know about this and nothing is done.
 Basic room max 2 star, bathroom good, breakfast good.
-Lifts adequate, central location in Fuengirola.
+Lifts adequate, central location in Fuengirola. "

-- Travel date: Sat 30th of April 2016
+- Travel date: 30th April 2016

-- Travel date: Sun 19th of January 2014
+- Travel date: 19th January 2014

 Good & Bad